 I am an active member of the Phoenix Camera Club (and on the board of directors), and the Digital Media Chair for the Arizona Camera Club Council.
 I am also a member of the Photography Society of America (PSA) Arizona Chapter.

 I hold a MS in Information Systems from Northeastern University, and a BS in Applied Psychology from Georgia Institute of Technology.
-I am also a certified Project Management Professional by the Project Management Institute, and a graduate of the New York Institute of Photography Professional Photographer’s program.
+I was also a certified Project Management Professional by the Project Management Institute, and a graduate of the New York Institute of Photography Professional Photographer’s program.

 My father, John Sklenak, was also an avid photographer.
 Unfortunately, he passed away just as my passion for photography was developing.
 To honor him, I continue to manage his body of award winning work through Blue Heron Studios, while building my own presence with Sweet Light Photos.

 45 countries in 5 continents with plans to visit Japan, South America and Antartica in 2023.